DillonJettCallis/Scriptly/readme.md

 * Ceylon is NOT supported as there is not official jsr223 implantation.

+* Lua is supported, though I've only tested with the Luaj implementation, using the language name 'lua' and lua's block comments `--[[` and `]]` should be enough.

 * Any language with a jar that fully supports jsr223 should work, with the note that you must used Java style comments even if that language doesn't.